NebulasQuasars/twitterbot/README.md

 Due to Tweepy (the required Twitter python module) forbidding duplicate tweets, all tweet texts are automatically stored in a file entitled "tweeters.txt".
 Reply texts are in "reply_text.txt" and image links are in "image_links.txt".
 For each row of the spreadsheet, or for each command, the script will inspect these files to determine if there are duplicate statuses.
 If so, the row will be skipped.

-Thanks for checking it out! - Molly
+Thanks for checking it out <3 Molly